GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

-In contrast, the absence of bidirectional dialogue in the \Ctrl{} condition led to a structure in which ingroup participants made decisions largely on their own, making it difficult for most participants (\Ctrl{}) to perceive \textit{cooperation} \punit{CP1, CP2, CP3, CP7, CP8}: \begin{quote} \textit{``We were unable to exchange our respective needs in real time.
-The tendency was to take the framework we had initially developed, reference the Chinese students' views, and then revise our own plan accordingly.''} \punit{CP8} \end{quote}
+The absence of reciprocal exchange in the control condition indicates that participants largely made decisions on their own, making it difficult for them to perceive \textit{cooperation}. \begin{quote} \textit{``It seemed like we just took our original framework, referenced the Chinese international students' views, and revised our plan accordingly.''} \punit{CP8} \end{quote}